Ryan-PG/Epoch-Club/README.md

   *Speaker: Ryan Heida - mr.ryanheida@gmail.com*

 #### 16. Ttransformers, LLMs, HuggingFace (Ryan Heida)
-- **Ttransformers, LLMs, HuggingFace**: Getting familiar with Transformers and LLMs then some info about HuggingFace spaces, models and dataset.
+- **Ttransformers, LLMs, HuggingFace**: Familiarity with Transformers and LLMs then some info about HuggingFace spaces, models and dataset.
-  *For more details about this topic, navigate to the `05 - Ttransformers, LLMs, HuggingFace (Ryan-Heida)` folder in this repository.
+  *For more details about this topic, navigate to the `16.
+Ttransformers, LLMs, HuggingFace (Ryan Heida)` folder in this repository.
+The folder includes all needed references such as presentation slides, code examples, and additional resources.*

+#### 17. Kaggle, Huggingface Spaces and Google Colab (Ryan Heida)
+- **Kaggle, Huggingface Spaces and Google Colab**: Familiarity with Kaggle, Google Colab and HF Spaces, as well as creating 2 Spaces for loading a desired model and working with them.
+  *For more details about this topic, navigate to the `17.
+Kaggle, Huggingface Spaces and Google Colab (Ryan Heida) ` folder in this repository.
 The folder includes all needed references such as presentation slides, code examples, and additional resources.*
 ---

 ## Contact Us: